webcodr/weblog/content/post/terminal-evolved.md

 # Nicer titlebar on macOS
 macos_titlebar_color background

-# Make vim the default editor for the kitty config (pico is the default, sigh)
+# Make vim the default editor for the kitty config
 editor vim
 ```